Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Asynchronous enclave call.
 A caller enclave can use this interface to pass the IPC arguments to the callee enclave.
 The caller enclave will continue to run and callee enclave will receive the IPC arguments when it creates.
 + Parameter:
-  + name: The callee enclave name.
+  + name: callee enclave name.
-  + arg: The IPC structure.
+  + arg: IPC structure.

 **SERVER_RETURN**